A quick ginger scallion sauce made in 5 minutes with 4 ingredients that is full of flavor and honestly one of the greatest sauces you’ll ever try.

-All ingredients for this will be available at your local grocery store.
+For this ginger scallion sauce recipe, all ingredients for this will be available at your local grocery store.

 This sauce is very simple to make and literally takes 5 minutes.

 - Grate the ginger, or chop it very finely

 - Add the green onions (scallions), ginger and salt into a small bowl and mix everything together